FasTracks/FasTracks-FE/README.md

 The frontend application is build using HTML and CSS.
 This application utilizes Bootstraps as a CSS framework to aid with responsiveness to enable mobile view.

 It also is responsible for authentication via OAuth 2.0.
-FasTracks-FE requests access to Spotify through the end user, which once the end user grants access, FasTracks is able to receive a access token to create a playlist with end user selected genre and workout type.
-Once type of workout and genre is selected, this information is sent to the FasTracks-BE where it handles the API call for genre search and playlist creation using the access token.
+FasTracks-FE requests access to Spotify through the end user, which once the end user grants access, FasTracks is able to create an access token to make a playlist with genre and workout type that the end user selected.
+This information is sent to the FasTracks-BE where it handles the API call for genre search and playlist creation using the access token.

 ## Getting Started